Policy 1080 – Educational Equity

 -

-The Office of Human Resources will develop recruitment, promotion, employment, and retention procedures consistent with the Workforce Diversity and Inclusion Plan.
+The Office of Human Resources will include in their annual report recruitment, promotion, employment, and retention procedures consistent with the Workforce Diversity and Inclusion Plan.

 -